fzehrauslu/A-Robust-Quality-Estimation-Method/README.md

 # A robust quality estimation method for medical image segmentation with small datasets.

 This code implements the methods described in the paper titled with 'A robust quality estimation method for medical image segmentation with small datasets'.
+Please, don't hesitate to send a query to fatmatulzehra.uslu@btu.edu.tr, related to the code.
 Please cite tha paper with
 @article{uslu2024robust,
   title={A robust quality estimation method for medical image segmentation with small datasets}, author={Uslu, Fatmat{\"u}lzehra and Varela, Marta},